By Lawrence “Buddy” Martin

 The big question is Why?

 Why do Pentecostals suffer greater mental duress than other Christian groups?
-Hopefully I can offer some things to think about.
-While my concern is largely with Oneness Pentecostalism, it should be understood that Pentecostals in general share in some of the same troublesome issues.
+Hopefully, I can offer some things to think about.
+It should be understood that Pentecostalism, in general, have some of the same troublesome issues.
+(Not just Oneness groups.)

 My family roots are in Louisiana.
-The Martins have been here since Billy Martin, a Revolutionary Soldier and his Indian wife came here in 1804.
-Billy Martin was Methodist.
+The Martins have been here since Billy Martin, a Revolutionary Soldier and his wife, Elizabeth, came here in 1804.
+Billy and Elizabeth were from South Carolina and both were most likely Scot-Irish.

 My mother was born into a Oneness Pentecostal family in 1920.
-(Early period of the Pentecostal movement.
-Twenty-five years before the United Pentecostal church formed in 1945.)
+(Oneness Pentecostalism is a branch of the early 20th Century Pentecostal movement.
+It is often considered as a sub-culture of the movement.
+The UPCI organization was formed in 1945.)

 As a young woman my mom played the piano for an evangelism team made up of her family.
 Her older sister was an evangelist.

-After mom married at age 15, she left the world of the Pentecostal.
-Mom and dad moved to Portsmouth, Virginia during World War II, where they worked in the Naval ship yards in support of the war effort.
+After mom married at age 15, she soon left the world of the Pentecostal.
+Mom and dad moved to Portsmouth, Virginia during World War II, where they worked in the Naval shipyards in support of the war effort.
 (I was one month old when we moved.)

 Later mom and dad divorced, and she moved to California where some of her siblings had located.
 (My mom was from a family of twelve children.)